 What is the cost of removal of a lesion?

 The cost of lesion removal will vary depending many factors including its size, location, type of procedure used for its removal.
-The cost usually ranges from $300-400 + HST but can be less per lesion if many are being removed at the same time.
 The fee might be higher for lumps that are very large, or located in cosmetically sensitive areas like the eyelid, lip or nose.
 Dr. Andrade will provide the exact fee during the consultation.
 There is no charge for follow-up appointments.

 When making an informed decision where to have a mole or lipoma removed, it is important to be aware that the training of the doctor and clinic standards affect the cost of the operation.
 Dr. Andrade is a fully credentialed Plastic and Reconstructive surgeon with extensive experience removing skin lesions.
 He is affiliated with the University of Toronto and teaches medical residents minor surgery skills.
 His facility is accredited by the College of Physicians and Surgeons of Ontario, which ensures that there are rigorous standards for instrument sterilization, equipment maintenance, and other protocols that ensure patients receive a high level of care.
 All of these factors impact on the cost of surgery.
 Not all clinics in Ontario adhere to the same standards; Dr. Andrade is the only physician in Newmarket to operate a CPSO-accredited plastic surgery clinic.
 All accredited plastic surgery clinics have staff that are rigorously trained to process and sterilize instruments, yet Dermatology clinics and family physicians do not have to undergo the same inspection process.

 What are the risks of removing a mole or lump?